 Confusing Hydrogen and Hydrogen

 It should be mentioned, that there is a technology of nuclear fusion, using hydrogen to produce nuclear power.
-This path of research was not very promising till today, although a new interesting path, low energy nuclear reaction, commonly known as cold fusion might be a very disruptive technology, but this is another story.
+This path of research was not very promising until today, although a new interesting path, low energy nuclear reaction, commonly known as cold fusion might be a very disruptive technology, this is another story.